 Thank you for joining me in the process of my new projects.
 My long-term project is tentatively called “Music to Cook By,” tunes with an international flavor and a book of recipes to match.
 If you’d like to become a patron or add to your support, please choose your desired amount and click “add to cart” or just enjoy the recipes below.

-Between tours, releasing the Eclipse-inspired CD and working on a re-release of “A Little Christmas Gift” as a musical Christmas card, I’m trying out some new tunes and recipes.
+Between tours, releasing the Eclipse-inspired CD and the “A Christmas Wish” Greeting Card/CD, I’m trying out some new tunes and recipes.
 Thank you again, and enjoy some recipes.
 Let me know if you have additional suggestions!

 Become a Patron